 Kristiania University College is a foundation whose purpose is teaching and research.
 All financial surplus is used to strengthen the academic and learning environment.

 Kristiania University College is one of the oldest private institutions of higher education in Norway, established by Ernst G. Mortensen in 1914 as Norway’s first correspondence school, «Norsk Korrespondanseskole» (NKS).
 In its first year, NKS had 125 students; 15 years later it had 9,000 and during the Second World War it had more than 50,000 students.
+In 2022 Kristiania had more than 16 000 student and 689 employees.

 In 2017, Kristiania University College and Westerdals Oslo ACT merged.
 From September 2019 The Norwegian College of Musical Theatre and The Norwegian University College of Dance also joined Kristiania.